 - An episode of Are You Afraid of the Dark? handles this, with one group member claiming to have exactly what The Stoic fears in a box.
 After the story is over (and The Stoic is incredibly rattled), the box is opened to reveal his biggest fear: nothing.

 - Chuck vs. the Aisle of Terror.

 - Life episode "Not for Nothing" turned out to be this.

 - Smallville's "Scare" involved an industrial toxin that caused everyone to experience their worst fear before falling into a lethal coma.
 Lex's was fun.

-- Teen Wolf episode "Party Guessed" had this in briefly in form of hallucinations caused a drugged punch at Lydia's birthday bash.
+- Teen Wolf episode "Party Guessed" had this briefly in the form of hallucinations caused by drugged punch at Lydia's birthday bash.
 The unhappily adopted Jackson fears losing his identity, Allison feared becoming a sociopathic killer, Stiles fears being blamed for his mother's death and Scott...worries about his relationship with Allison.

 - Losing Allison is actually a justified fear for Scott, as Allison is his anchor and the thing that helps him control his wolf side.
 Losing her could mean losing control and hurting someone, and considering that Scott appears to generally be a pacifist and sweetheart, it makes sense that losing Allison and potentially losing control would be his biggest fear.

 - Also, Scott doesn't just hallucinate losing Allison to Jackson.
 His hallucination has Jackson in Kanima form.
 And given that the Kanima KILLS people, it's not just about her leaving him, but possibly her DYING.
 His priorities are definitely not skewed when put in the proper context.